SrGMC/tu-aca-project/report/report.md

 In our implementation, we speculatively fill a branch history register (BHR) which is used, along the LSBs in the branch address, to index the pattern history table (PHT).
 The LSBs in the branch address are also used to index the biasing bit storage (BBS).
 Then, the two results are checked (or XNORed) to see if the PHT agrees with the biasing bit and a prediction will be made.
 This behavior can be found in the function `lookup(...)`.

-On the other hand, the PHT entry is increased if the biasing bit and the outcome were the same (i.e. the bias bit was in the right direction) and decremented otherwise.
+The PHT entry is increased if the biasing bit and the outcome were the same (i.e. the bias bit was in the right direction) and decremented otherwise.
 The branch history register is also restored in case a squash occurred and then updated with the outcome.
 Finally, the biasing bit entry is also updated to the outcome of the branch, but only the first time the branch is encountered, i.e. if the tags match.
 This also allows for new branches to overwrite the BBS entry for branches that no longer are in execution.
 This behavior can be found in the function `update(...)`.

 Moreover, four variables, the size of the PHT and the BBS, the BHR length, and the saturating counter bits are implemented and to prevent an _index out of range_ error, a bitmask is used, based on the branch history register length.